 If you are sued for infringement, fair use would be your defense in court.
 But the outcome would depend on all the facts and evidence submitted to the court.
 Sometimes the person with the most money to spend on litigation wins.
 If the court finds it is an infringement, and not a fair use, it can...Read more »

 Chronicles of Narnia: Susan was left behind in the final book "The Last Battle".
 Lewis recognized the story was incomplete in a 1960 letter to Pauline Bannister and suggested she finish it.
 This is my attempt to do just that and complete Susan's story.
-I was very careful to make no changes to his...
+I was very careful to make no...
 Read more »

 There is a lot of fan fiction published on-line, so it is difficult for the owners of copyrights to monitor all that.
 But since the Narnia books have been made into movies, the production companies or whoever still owns the rights to those works could take action against you.
 Use the Find a...Read more »